IdoZehori/auto_publisher/README.md

 # auto_publisher
-Publish on subreddits and on hacker news
+Python CLI to help automatically publish urls on subreddits and on hacker news